sample-accelerators/java-functions-accelerator/DEPLOYING.md

 You may use [tilt](https://github.com/tilt-dev/tilt) `>v0.27.2` in combination with TAP's VS Code plugin to enable live development features including Application Live View and Live Update.

+You will have to update some fields in the root directory's `Tiltfile` to connect your live session to Kubernetes.

 ### Docker

 This assumes you have Docker Desktop properly installed and running.